prototypefund/Digital_Bargeld-docs/wallet.rst

 Finally, run the provided script (any final file will be placed under ``/tmp/emscripten``) that we just copied under any component's tree.

 At this point, you have the header files and the static library for each component compiled in the `LLVM` intermediate form.
-To see some final JavaScript, it is needed to compile a `C` program, though that is not the only way (once again, refer to the official `emscripten's documentation <http://kripken.github.io/emscripten-site/docs/compiling/Building-Projects.html#building-projects>`_), against the libraries we have just built.
+To see some final JavaScript, it is needed to compile a `C` program, though that is not the only way against the libraries we have just built.
+See the official `emscripten's documentation <http://kripken.github.io/emscripten-site/docs/compiling/Building-Projects.html#building-projects>`_ for more details.
 In `taler`'s case, this task is accomplished by a `C` source file called ``wrap.c``, that is located at ``wallet/wallet_button/emscripten``.
 Its main purpose is to save JavaScript land from manipulating
 `C` structures to pass to `libgnunetutil_taler_wallet`'s and `libtalerutil_wallet`'s primitives, and to provide some handy functions.
 In order to compile it, issue